Browse MCP tools for persistent memory, knowledge graphs, and context management in AI agent workflows.

 MCP server enabling persistent memory for Claude through a local knowledge graph - fork focused on local development

-Self-evolving memory OS for LLM & AI Agents: ultra-persistent memory, hybrid-retrieval, and cross-task skill reuse, with 35.24% token savings
+Self-evolving memory OS for LLM & AI Agents: ultra-persistent memory, hybrid-retrieval, and cross-task skill reuse, with 35.24% token savings and DeepSeek Harness support.

 Your AI has amnesia.
 Persistent memory and cognitive context for AI.
 25 MCP tools.
 12ms recall.